How to Use a Solar Pool Cover

 Although you should keep the solar pool cover on as much as you can, you should try to let your pool breathe, especially when it comes to solar blankets that cover every surface of the pool.

-The main issue with keeping a solar cover on too long is the damage the cover itself will have to endure.
+The main issue with keeping a solar cover on too long is the damage it will have to endure.
 The constant exposure to the pool chemicals will make it more likely for the cover to break down and tear.

 How often should you replace your solar pool cover?